lauriii/canvas/docs/config-management.md

 - `component type`: see [`XB Components` doc](components.md)
 - `component tree`: see [`XB Data Model` doc](data-model.md)
 - `content type template`: the default `component tree` for a particular `content type`, which typically includes assigning the smallest units of `structured data` to particular `component prop`s, and uses `configuration entity dependencies` to ensure the necessary `component`s are present
+- `PageTemplate config entity`: stores a `component tree` for every `theme region` in a given Drupal theme
 - `structured data`: see [`XB Data Model` doc](data-model.md)
 - `unstructured data`: see [`XB Data Model` doc](data-model.md)